slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ---
 ### On investment

 Spend less than you make.
 Stay liquid.
 Never invest in anything you can’t sell in 30 days.

-> *'It is often said that the secret to getting rich is not to make more money, but to keep it.'*
+The secret to getting rich is not to make more money but to keep it.

-> *'Do not save what is left after spending, but spend what is left after saving.' -- Warren Buffett*

 > *'Never lose money.
 Rule No. 2: don’t forget rule No. 1.' -- Warren Buffett*